se-edu/se-book/oop/objects/what/text.md

 </box>

-**OOP solutions try to create a similar object network inside the computer’s memory** – a sort of a virtual simulation of the corresponding real world scenario – **so that a similar result can be achieved programmatically.**
+**OOP solutions try to create a similar object network inside the computer’s memory** – a sort of virtual simulation of the corresponding real world scenario – **so that a similar result can be achieved programmatically.**

 <!-- TODO {visual: Direct mapping} -->